paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-537-loans-and-guarantees.md

 **(e) Transfer of Amounts.—** The Administrator may accept the transfer of amounts from a department, agency, or instrumentality of the United States Government and may use those amounts to cover the cost (as defined in section 502 of the Federal Credit Reform Act of 1990 ([2 U.S.C.
 661a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section661a&num=0&edition=prelim))) of making guarantees or commitments to guarantee under this section.

+**(f) Buy America.—** Part I of subtitle A of title IX of division G of the Infrastructure Investment and Jobs Act (Public Law 117–58; [41 U.S.C.
+8301](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section8301&num=0&edition=prelim) note) shall apply to any funds obligated by the Administrator under this section.

 ### Statutory Notes

 | Historical and Revision Notes |  |  |